 - (1.)
-Black/white 1" striped or gray/black pinstripe short sleeve shirt with FHSAA shield insignia embroidered or dye sublimated on the left sleeve and the letters FHSAA embroidered or dye sublimated in blue on the right sleeve.
-American flag with white border applied or dye sublimated on the back of the shirt.
+Smitty's NCAA black/white 1" striped shirt with black raglan style shoulders, sleeves and side panel with the FHSAA insignia dye sublimated on the left sleeve and the letters FHSAA dye sublimated in blue on the right sleeve.
+American flag with white border dye sublimated on the back of the shirt.

 - (2.)
 Black slacks

 - (3.)
 Black shoes as required by NFHS rules

 - (4.)
 Black belt, if worn

 - (5.)
 Black jacket, if worn

-- (6.)
-Officials working in the post-season (beginning with the district tournament) will be required to wear the gray/black pinstripe short sleeve shirt uniform available from FHSAA approved vendors.
+- For the 2022-2023 season, all officials working FHSAA sanctioned games will be required to wear the Smitty's NCAA black/white 1" striped shirt with black raglan style shoulders, sleeves and side panel with the FHSAA insignia dye sublimated on the left sleeve and the letters FHSAA dye sublimated in blue on the right sleeve.
+American flag with white border dye sublimated on the back of the shirt.